Mateusz-Kozlowski/Ecosystem-Simulation/README.md

 	  metabolic cost, how many hit points a specific animal loses for sake of surviving, no matter its acceleration and velocity

+Blueberry - this how I named the namespace of classes related to neural nets in this project;
+            the name can change in the future;
+            the nets aren't organised into layers, their construction is simlar to a graph;
+            each neuron propagates data one neuron further in every frame of the simulation

 ## Ecosystem rules:
 I'm going to gradually add here the rules of the ecosystem: